marijanasevo/codeWars/README.md

 — and optimization for (readability|efficiency) in mind.

 ## One Challenge at a Time </>
-These challenges can be daunting, but not knowing an answer was often the moment I learnd the most.
+These challenges can be daunting, but not knowing an answer was often the moment I learned the most.
 I embrace these moments as opportunities which is why I'm excited to see what new challenge will come my way.

 ## Contributing 🤝
 If you notice any issues with my solutions or have a more efficient solution, I welcome any constructive feedback.
 Feel free to create a pull request or raise an issue.